 Where to Eat in Calabasas, CA

-• For a Casual Meal: Sharky’s Woodfired Mexican Grill – Sustainable, healthy tacos, burrito bowls, and salads perfect for a fast and tasty meal.
+• For a Casual Meal: Sharky’s Woodfired Mexican Grill – When I want something quick but still healthy, I stop here.
+You’ll find sustainable tacos, burrito bowls, and salads that are fresh, filling, and easy on the go.

-• For Community Fun: Calabasas Pumpkin Festival (October) – Enjoy live music, carnival games, food vendors, and fall-themed fun for all ages.
+• For Community Fun: Calabasas Pumpkin Festival (October) – I’ve taken the kids to this one and it’s a blast.
+You’ll find live music, food vendors, carnival games, and all the fall fun you can ask for in a single afternoon.

-• For Holiday Cheer: Calabasas Holiday Road at King Gillette Ranch (December) – A dazzling walk-through holiday light display with treats and family fun.
+• For Holiday Cheer: Calabasas Holiday Road at King Gillette Ranch (December) – This walk-through light display is magical.
+I always bring a hot cocoa and soak in the holiday spirit—it’s a festive, family-friendly way to end the year.

 Day Trip Itineraries Within 30–60 Minutes of Calabasas, CA:

-• For Family Fun: Topanga State Park (25 min) – Hike trails through canyons and ridgelines with sweeping mountain and ocean views.
+• For Family Fun: Topanga State Park (25 min) – I’ve hiked these trails with friends and family, and the mountain and ocean views make it feel like a real escape—even though you’re not far from town.

 Frequently Asked Questions: